esmaeilmirzaee/advanced_react_hooks_demo/README.md

 _One of the simplest usage of `useReducer` could be theme.
 Applying dark-mode to your web site is a good idea_.

+---

-Accepting object as a state.
+Accepting an object as a state.

 ```javascript
 function countReducer(state, action) {